elibrelato/simplentpservice/README.md

 HOW TO RUN
 ----------
-This application requires the Java Runtime Environment (JRE) to execute, please visit www.java.com to download the latest version of JRE to ensure compability.
+This application requires the Java Development Kit (JDK), please visitwww.java.com to download the latest version of JDK and JRE to ensure compability.

-Assuming you have JRE correctly installed in your system, you may run this application in Windows by the following:
+Assuming you have JDK correctly installed in your system, you may compile the source files in Windows by the following:
+In command line prompt, navigate to the folder containing the build folder of this application, then enter the following: javac -d ./build/classes src/com/gmail/josephui/simplentpservice/*.java src/com/gmail/josephui/simplentpservice/client/*.java src/com/gmail/josephui/simplentpservice/server/*.java

+Assuming you have complied the Java source code via the above step, you may run this application in Windows by the following:
-In command line prompt, navigate to the folder containing the build folder of this application, then enter the following: java -cp build\classes\ com.gmail.josephui.simplentpservice.Main
+In command line prompt, navigate to the folder containing the build folder of this application, then enter the following: java -cp ./build/classes/ com.gmail.josephui.simplentpservice.Main